 If you send any of the above, don’t be surprised if you receive a snarky reply back (guilty as charged).

 Example of an excellent introductory message:

-- “Hello Stefania, my name is ________.
-I found your ad listed on ______ and was super interested in meeting you!
+“Hello Stefania, my name is _____.
+I found your ad listed on ______ and would be interested in meeting you!
 A little bit about me: I am __ years old and I work in finance.
 I was born and raised in Vancouver but currently live in Toronto.
-I like to go skiing in the winter when I’m not working and am a big fan of science fiction novels.
-I am looking to rekindle some sensuality and excitement in my life and enjoyed reading your website.
-I took a look at your schedule and noticed you’d be working downtown on January 18th, would it be possible to meet at 5pm for 2 hours?
-For your records, my cell number is xxx-xxx-xxx and my LinkedIn account is ______ .
+I enjoyed reading your website and noticed you’d be working downtown on January 18th, would it be possible to meet at 5pm for 2 hours?
+For your records, my cell number is xxx-xxx-xxx and my screening information is _________ .
 If you need any more information, please do not hesitate to ask.
 I look forward to your reply!”